-Located at an elevation of 1118 feet from the sea level rises a massive rock from the surrounding plains of Dambulla of 600 feet high and over 2000 feet in length.
-It is home to the World`s most acclaimed Cave complex of magnificent Buddha Images and Rock Paintings of vivid colours and shapes constructed and painted from around 2nd Century BC (Anuradhapura era) and continued up to the Kandyan era of the 18th Century.
-Sinhalese people call it as “Dambulu Gala” (Dambulla Rock) and the Temple is called as the “Rangiri Dambulu Viharaya” (Golden Rock Dambulla Temple).
+Located at an elevation of 1118 feet from the sea level rises a massive rock from the surrounding plains of Dambulla.
+It is 600 feet high and over 2000 feet in length.
+It is home to the World`s most acclaimed Cave complex of magnificent Buddha Images and Rock Paintings with vivid colours and shapes constructed and painted from around 2nd Century BC (Anuradhapura era) and continueing up to the Kandyan era of the 18th Century.
+Sinhalese people call it “Dambulu Gala” (Dambulla Rock) and the Temple is called the “Rangiri Dambulu Viharaya” (Golden Rock Dambulla Temple).

 Dambulla Rock Temple History

-Another interesting fact is that the Archeologists state that this cave and other numerous caves around the main rock had been in use for dwelling in pre historic times too from the evidence found so far.
+Another interesting fact is that the Archeologists state that this cave and other numerous caves around the main rock had been used for dwellings in pre historic times too.

 Reaching Dambulla Temple

-Located in the centre of the Cultural Triangle of Anuradhapura, Polonnaruwa and Kandy, the Dambulla Rock Cave Temple can be reached
+The Dambulla Rock Cave Temple is located in the centre of the Cultural Triangle of Anuradhapura, Polonnaruwa and Kandy.